Does Dietary Cholesterol Increase Cancer Risk?

 As always, the goal of Wholesome is to present research in an easy-to-understand manner allowing YOU to make the best decisions for you and your family.

-Consider focusing on limiting eggs within your diet and follow the IOM recommendation to limit the consumption of dietary cholesterol as little as possible.
+Based on the current research, we suggest to consider focusing on limiting eggs within your diet.
+This follows the IOM recommendation to limit the consumption of dietary cholesterol as little as possible.

 Furthermore, research demonstrates the relationship between egg consumption and cancer risk is a dose response relationship, especially among GI cancers (5).
 Meaning, the more eggs consumed, the higher the cancer risk.